 Transformer Networks

 Transformer networks are a recent and highly influential architecture, particularly in natural language processing (NLP).
-Unlike RNNs, which process sequences of data step-by-step, transformers use an attention mechanism that allows them to process entire sequences in parallel, dramatically speeding up training and inference.
+Unlike RNNs, which process data sequences step-by-step, transformers use an attention mechanism to process entire sequences in parallel, dramatically speeding up training and inference.

 Key Features: